harness/harness-cli/README.md

 ## Install Harness CLI

 The Harness CLI is designed to work seamlessly across Linux, Windows, and MacOS operating systems.
 For installation instructions on your preferred OS, please refer the [Install Guide](./INSTALL.md).

-## Use Harness CLI

-[TODO] Add steps to apply resource yamls or link to CLI-based tutorial.

 ## Branch Info